First and foremost, congratulations! You obviously stand out to the employer. Well done. So, now what?

 - Plan ahead and know your worth.

 - Prior to your interview, research the company's salary ranges and salary ranges for this type of position and industry.
 Keep in mind your level of education and experience.
+Two additional salary research options are:

 - Know the lowest salary you would consider.